Skip to content

 Answer: Back to the Future.
 Directed by Robert Zemeckis; produced by Steven Spielberg.

-The DeLorean DMC-12 was a real (and famously underpowered) car.
-Sales of actual DeLoreans spiked after the movie.
+The DeLorean DMC-12 was a real car, and a famously underpowered one.
+Resale prices on actual DeLoreans jumped after the movie made it an icon.

 41. What instrument does jazz legend Miles Davis play?